0123gabriel/Ubuntu_ROS_Tutorial/Install_Ubuntu_ROS.md

 ![image](https://github.com/nabihandres/COOP_tutorials/assets/108648272/956ce598-ac76-4d38-8d21-098b2da3f045)

   3. Assign the appropriate amount of storage for Ubuntu.
-Ubuntu's page recommend at least 25GB, and you also should think about the programs you will use in that OS.
+Ubuntu's page recommend at least 25GB, but you should think about the program's size you will use in that OS, and also read the nineth step, to have a better space for Ubuntu.
   4. Click on the Shrink button.

 ![image](https://github.com/nabihandres/COOP_tutorials/assets/108648272/04456856-4302-4b49-939c-71cc0026ec57)